APIOps/community-resources/README.md

 APIOps Global Network aims to expand to all Demola Network locations during 2017-2018.
 APInf Oy (global lead of APIOps network) and Demola International have signed a co-operation agreement 1.3.2017.

 APIOps Network is open for further co-operation with other operators and platforms.

+**Companies can do open development with then community**.
+For example APInf Ltd uses resources to do technical and conceptual explorations.
+APInf uses Demola Network to discover new concepts in API management and API value chain.
+In some cases concepts prove to be awesome and then more resources are used with the aim to implement PoC level service.
+Companies can present ideas in meetups to raise community interest and test the initial response to the idea.

 <a name="contactinformation"/>
 ## Contact information